andyle83/marketplace/contract/README.md

-# Basic Sample Hardhat Project
+# Smart Contract based on Hardhat

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.
+Including marketplace contract, test files, a script that deploys the contract, and an example of a task implementation, which simply lists the available accounts.

 Try running some of the following tasks: